Cornerstone

 Community Resources & Charitable Organizations

-What types of addiction treatment does UMR cover?
+What types of substance abuse treatment does UMR cover?

-Will I need to get pre-authorization for addiction treatment?
+Do I need a prior authorization for addiction treatment?

 How much will I have to pay out-of-pocket for addiction treatment?